CD Comparisons 1970

 3-21-70, audience

 Sugar Mama and Wendy debuted the audience tape at the same time.
 Wendy's tape problem in We're Gonna Grove is in worse shape than Sugar Mama's.
 Wendy has at least three micro cut/repeats throughout the title.
-They're not found on Sugar Mama.
+Those cuts are not found on Sugar Mama.
 The two titles are similar in sound, but have slightly different speeds.

 Tarantura2000's release is similar in content to Sugar Mama, but includes an unlistenable two second section during Dazed that's been removed from the other titles.
 They've amplified the sound heavily.